Skip to content

 • Have a minimum grade-point average of 3.0 (4.0 scale) for total credits completed during the graduate nursing program.

-• Submit a written essay that addresses the applicant’s career goals and motivations for additional graduate study in the selected area of specialty nursing practice; nurse practitioner, or adult-gerontology clinical nurse.
+• Submit a written essay.
+This should address the applicant’s career goals and motivations for additional graduate study in the selected area of specialty nursing practice; nurse practitioner, or adult-gerontology clinical nurse.

 • Submit three letters of recommendation.
 The reference letters must be from a source that has direct knowledge of the applicant’s work and educational experience.